JaneWen23/MyGarden/README.md

     2.4 soft reset

+        git reset --soft HEAD^

+    it means to undo the last commit, leaving its changes in the workspace, uncommitted.
+Does not touch the index file or the working tree at all.
+The only change it makes is to the head of the local repository. (and "^" means to be backward by "1 step"; "^^" means backward by two steps)

 3. operations between local repo and workspace

     recall the four areas, think about how the local repo and workspace are located from each other. remenber that there is "index" also related closely with both local repo and workspace.